-Thu 21 Dec 2017
+Monday 15 July 2019

-BaseballSoftballUK is seeking a Chair and up to three Independent Directors for its Board.
+BaseballSoftballUK is seeking Independent Directors for its Board, including the position of Chair.
 These are voluntary positions with the remit to help form and influence the strategic direction of the organisation.

 We would particularly encourage applications from women and ethnic minorities.